gonjavi/RubyEnumerableRspec/README.md

  - To run the test simply run $ rspec

- - or if you want detail information information run $ rspec --format documentation
+ - or if you want detail information run $ rspec --format documentation

 ## Author